Do you want to disable directory browsing in WordPress? This article will show you the exact steps required to disable them.

 Conclusion

 These are the various ways you can disable directory browsing on your WordPress website.
-It is essential to disable it if you don’t want any security and privacy issues.
+It is essential to disable it if you don’t want any security or privacy issues.

-To summarize, there are three major ways to disable directory browsing:
+To summarize, there are four significant ways to disable directory browsing:

 The most common way to disable directory browsing is by editing the .htaccess file using cPanel or an FTP client.
 But you can also edit the file using SEO, security, and text editor plugins.
 However, a dedicated plugin is also a good option.

-So we hope you can disable directory browsing on your website without any issues now.
+We hope you can now disable directory browsing on your website without any issues.
 We’d love to know about your experience in the comments.

 In the meantime, here are some more articles that might help optimize your WordPress website: